 - Temporary Housing.
 Technical assistance to FEMA for temporary housing in support of displaced people in the impacted area, up to complete design, installation, and turnover to temporary housing facilities.

 - Critical Public Facility Restorations: Emergency restoration of critical public facilities (including temporary restoration of water supplies and wastewater treatment systems).

 - Demolition / Structural Stabilization: Emergency demolition or stabilization of damaged structures and facilities.

 - Technical Assistance: Technical assistance including inspection of private residential structures and commercial structures.

-USACE uses pre-awarded contracts that can be quickly activated for missions such as water, ice, temporary roofing, generator installation and debris management.
+USACE uses pre-awarded contracts that can be quickly activated for missions such as temporary roofing, temporary power and debris management.

 All USACE emergency response work is done in concert with other federal agencies, states and local governments, contractors, and affected industries working together as ONE TEAM.